saldanaj97/flutter-smarthome/README.md

     flutter pub get
 ```

-4. Add necessary API keys or credentials to the project (check .env.example)
+4. Add necessary API keys or credentials to the project.
+[Check Here][.env.example] for the keys needed to run the application.

 ### Usage